 - Launch Cart.

-Printify offers its merchants a considerably smaller range of integrations — just 9 are available (6 ecommerce platforms and 3 online marketplaces).
+Printify offers its merchants a considerably smaller range of integrations — just 10 are available (6 ecommerce platforms, 3 online marketplaces and TikTok).

 So clearly Printful provides POD merchants with far more ways to get their products to market.
 Plus, the fact that Printful lets you get products straight on onto Amazon — the world’s biggest marketplace — is a key selling point for Printful in this head to head.